wilsontelab/agFree-docs/docs/22_sample-analysis/22_read-alignment.md

 aligned to - either a linear reference genome or a genotype graph as obtained above.

-Use the following commands directly, or call them using the [alignment job file templates](44_job-file-templates/align).
+Use the following commands directly, or call them using the {% include templates.html type="align" %}.

 ```sh
 af align --help